-Diana Santillán, Senior Gender and Evaluation Specialist, currently EnCompass, formerly ICRW
+Diana Santillán, Senior Gender and Evaluation Specialist, formerly ICRW

-Diana Santillán is EnCompass’ Senior Gender and Evaluation Specialist, with 25 years of experience in research, evaluation, training, and technical assistance to advance gender equality in international health and development.
+Diana Santillán is s Senior Gender and Evaluation Specialist, with 25 years of experience in research, evaluation, training, and technical assistance to advance gender equality in international health and development.
 She has worked for various international organizations and academic institutions in diverse settings, including Latin America and the Caribbean, Africa, and Asia.
-Before joining Encompass, she was the Senior Sexual and Reproductive Health Specialist at the International Center for Research on Women, where she provided technical oversight for research studies.
+Previously, she was the Senior Sexual and Reproductive Health Specialist at the International Center for Research on Women, where she provided technical oversight for research studies.